5 Best Wine Marketing Campaigns To Target Millennials

 What is wine marketing?

-You’d have thought that selling wine to young adults would be akin to selling sweets to children, not so much.
+You’d have thought that selling wine to young adults would be akin to selling sweets to children, but not so much.

 With more and more wineries competing for a slice of the market and consumers demanding more transparency, authenticity and sustainability from the brands they purchase from, guaranteeing wine sales is getting harder.

-Top tips for marketing wine to Millennials
+Top Tactics for marketing wine to Millennials

 1. Use a specialist drinks marketing agency